May 2019

 Audit exemption for small companies

-Your accountant may never tell you this: you don’t need an audit of your financial statement, if your company has a turnover of maximum 8 million kroner and assets no larger than 4 million kroner, or you have maximum 12 employees.
+Your accountant may never tell you this: you don’t need an audit of your financial statement if your company has a turnover up to 8 million kroner and assets no larger than 4 million kroner, or if you have a maximum of 12 employees.

 • assets of DKK 4 million